mmpowell5549/ai_thread_mem_save_reload/README.md

 2) Export / attempt to save the page in the event the UI has a bug and you had a fun response similar to the gemini incident.

+3) You can see the bugs in their cache code :D Few duplicate data structures loading in there ;)

 This utility requires you interact with the AI.
 <div style="border: 1px solid red; padding: 10px;">
 NUMBER TWO THING HERE: